symfony/symfony-docs/components/dependency_injection/compilation.rst

 .. note::

-    In the full stack framework the compilation and caching of the container is taken care of for you.
+    In the full-stack framework the compilation and caching of the container is taken care of for you.